zhanglan35/dotnet-rpc-controller/README.md

 }
 ```

-**Just Enough, Let the Magic Do the Rest**
+The most important thing is to define a `RPC interface` into a shared project that will be shared between ServerSide and ClientSide.
+The `RPC interface` looks almost like a `Controller` in `ASP.NET Core`, that's why this library called `RpcController`.

-Compared to other frameworks (gRPC, Orleans, etc...), this library doesn't bring any new concepts, just follow the feeling:
+Compared to other RPC frameworks (gRPC, Orleans, etc), this library doesn't bring any new concepts.

-- Define a `RPC Interface` with some `Attributes` provided by `ASP.NET Core`
-- Implement the `RPC Interface` in Service B with Controller (Server-Side)
-- Call the RPC Server via `RPC Interface` (Client-Side)

-The most important change is to extract the controller defination into an interface of a shared project,
-this interface will be shared between ServerSide and ClientSide.

-You can continue to use Controler, Middleware, Swagger and any other ASP.NET Core features in ServerSide.
+The ServerSide can use most of ASP.NET Core features:

+    - Controler
+    - Middleware
+    - Exception Handler
+    - Authroize
+    - Swagger Integration
+    - etc

 ## Quick Start